CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 ## Possible improvements

 As for any projects, particularly in the context of a time framed bootcamp, there is always room for improvements.
-If I have had more time, I would probably have improved the following points:
+Please find below an non-exhaustive list of features that could be added/corrected:

 - Naming of setter and getters accross smart contracts should be harmonized
 - Add a "VOTE" instruction to create dynamic pools (typical use case: )